basho/basho_docs/content/riak/ts/1.5.0/using/querying/reference.md

 [order by]: /riak/ts/1.5.0/using/querying/select/order-by/
 [limit]: /riak/ts/1.5.0/using/querying/select/limit/
 [offset]: /riak/ts/1.5.0/using/querying/select/
+[arithmetic]: /riak/ts/1.5.0/using/querying/select/arithmetic-operations/
 [aggregate]: /riak/ts/1.5.0/using/querying/select/aggregate-functions/

-# SQL Reference

-This document lists in brief each rSQL statement, clauses, and modifiers.
+This document lists in brief each SQL statement available in Riak TS.

 ## DESCRIBE